 There is no extra cost to dine in the igloos, and the prices are normal London food prices.
 If you plan to eat in the Coppa Club igloos, book an igloo as soon as possible.
 They tend to release a few months at a time and fill up quickly.

-Tower Bridge & Christmas by the River Market
+Tower Bridge & Winter by the River Market

 Closest Tube Station: London Bridge